visionmobile/bloody-simple-sqs/README.md

 ## Philosophy

-Amazon SQS is an excellent queue service, simpler than the well-known RabbitMQ, but still very powerfull, reliable and inexpensive.
-AWS has already provided a Node.js SDK - yet it's complex and repetitive.

-Bloody-simple-sqs aims to hide the complexity under a simple well defined API, so that the developers write less code and focus on using SQS, rather than understandind the internal mechanisms of AWS-SDK.
+Amazon Simple Queue Service is an excellent queue-as-a-service solution, simpler than the notorious RabbitMQ, yet powerfull, reliable and inexpensive.
+AWS provides a Node.js SDK, but it's complex and repetitive.
+Bloody-simple-sqs aims to hide the complexity under a simple well-defined API, so that the developers focus on using the SQS, rather than understanding the internal mechanisms of AWS-SDK.

 ## Acknowledgements